Don't Install If You're Worried About Pie Problems

 If you're feeling leery, wait for more short-term and long-term feedback from Galaxy Note 9 users running Android Pie.

-If you're seeing a lot of negative feedback, it might be a good idea to hang back and wait for Samsung and/or your carrier to deliver bug fixes for these Android Pie problems.
+If you're seeing a lot of negative feedback, it might be a good idea to hang back and wait for Samsung and/or your carrier to deliver additional bug fixes.

 We also recommend waiting until you're ready to solve Android Pie problems yourself.
 We've put together a list of fixes for common Galaxy Note 9 issues they're worth a look before you install Pie.